Emanuele Pecorino

-Emanuele Pecorino (born 15 July 2001) is an Italian professional footballer who plays as a striker for club Südtirol on loan from Juventus.
+Emanuele Pecorino (born 15 July 2001) is an Italian professional footballer who plays as a striker for club Catanzaro.

 Club career

 Early career

 Pecorino began his youth career at local academy Trinacria aged 6–7, before moving to Catania in 2010.
 In the 2018–19 season, Pecorino scored 18 goals for the under-19s.
 In March 2019, AC Milan took him on loan for the Torneo Di Viareggio youth tournament.
 He scored a goal in the round of 16, in which they were eliminated by Charles De Ketelaere's Club Brugge.
 He made his first-team debut for Catania on 7 April 2019, coming on in the 55th minute in a 2–1 win against Bisceglie; his 91st-minute header was saved on the goal line, with Andrea Esposito scoring from the rebound.

 In summer 2019, Pecorino returned to Milan's youth setup on loan; he scored seven goals in 14 appearances in the Campionato Primavera 2 – nine in 18 in all competitions, helping his side gain promotion to the Campionato Primavera 1.
 Upon his return to Catania, he was integrated in the first team.
 His first game in 2020–21 was in the derby against Palermo, playing from the first minute and scoring the equalizer to help his team draw 1–1.
 Pecorino played the next seven games as a starter, scoring four more goals.
 Pecorino ended the first half of the season with five goals in 14 appearances (762 minutes).